AxonIQ/reference-guide/part-ii-domain-logic/deadlines.md

 The 'Deadline concept' in the Axon Framework is a mechanism which enables certain actions (in our case a `@DeadlineHandler` annotated method) to be executed after certain amount of time.
 The context of this execution is an Aggregate or a Saga in which the Deadline was scheduled.
 If the Deadline becomes obsolete there is the possibility to cancel it as well.

-Deadlines are possible to be scheduled from Sagas and Aggregates.
+Deadlines can be scheduled from Sagas and Aggregates.
 The `DeadlineManager` component is responsible for scheduling deadlines and invoking `@DeadlineHandler`s when the deadline is met.
 The `DeadlineManager` can be injected as a resource.
 It has two flavors: `SimpleDeadlineManager` and `QuartzDeadlineManager`, just like the [Event Scheduling](sagas.md#keeping-track-of-deadlines) mechanism for Sagas.

 ## Scheduling a Deadline

-A deadline can be scheduled only by providing a `Duration` after which it will be triggered (or `Instance` at which it will be triggered) and a name.
+A deadline can be scheduled by providing a `Duration` after which it will be triggered (or `Instance` at which it will be triggered) and a name.

 > **Note**
 >
 > Unlike [Event Scheduling](sagas.md#keeping-track-of-deadlines), when a Deadline is triggered there will be no storing of the published Message.
+Scheduling/Triggering a deadline does not involve an EventBus (or EventStore), hence the Message is not stored.

 ```java
 String deadlineId = deadlineManager.schedule(Duration.ofMillis(500), "myDeadline");
 ```

 As a result we receive a `deadlineId` which can be used to cancel the deadline.
+In most cases, storing this `deadlineId` as a field within your Aggregate/Saga is the most convenient.
 Cancelling a deadline could for example come in handy when a certain event means that the previously scheduled deadline has become obsolete (e.g. there is a deadline for paying the invoice, but the client payed the amount which means that the deadline is obsolete and can be canceled).

 ```java
 deadlineManager.cancelSchedule("myDeadline", deadlineId);